gpunzalan18/e28/peer-review.md

 ### Do you have any additional comments not covered in the above questions?
 - P3 code in github is not the same as in production.
 When P4 code was initialized, part of the commit touched P3 files.
 Here is [commit reference](https://github.com/nnoel2626/e28/commit/50a69e607df0651264bcc94f6a3b80497c47052f).

-- To that note, the README file indicates that searching for products by building location is fully functional.
-However, there is no way to do so in production.